iaretechnician/barebones-masterserver-wiki/Tutorial---Building-to-Linux-VPS.md

-(Quick write-up before I forget what I did)

 We are using the QuickSetup demo for this tutorial.
 It has everything needed to get started with minimal work.
 As we need to make a few minor changes, you can either edit it directly which may get overwritten when the assets are updated, or you can copy the QuickSetup directory and edit it there.

-The changes are very few and very minor, so it's not much lost if it's overwritten.
+The changes are very few and very minor, so it's no loss if it's overwritten.

 ---